andrewstarritt/quaternion/README.md

    or number types which can be converted to float;

-b) from an angle (radians) and a 3-tuple axis of rotation (which is automatically normalised),  which generates a rotator Quaternion that can be used in conjuction with the rotate method;
+b) from an angle (radians) and a 3-tuple axis of rotation (which is automatically normalised), which generates a rotator Quaternion,  hhatcan then be used in conjuction with the rotate method;

 c) from a single number parameter: int, float, complex or another Quaternion.
    When the number is complex, the imaginary part of the complex number is assigned to the j imaginary part; or

-d) from the string representation of a quaternion (compare with complex).
+d) from the string representation of a quaternion (modelled on the complex type).
    The following are valid:

     Quaternion("1.2")